 Timo Tjahjanto’s career trajectory looks like the inverse of Gareth Evans; the former Indonesian writer-director established himself in the late 2000s and early 2010s as a proprietor of horror filmmaking, directing short film segments of various horror anthologies like Faces of Fear (2008), The ABCs of Death (2012), V/H/S/2 (2013, co-directed with Evans), and the feature-length project, Macabre (2009), most of which were co-directed with his longtime colleague, Kimo Stamboel.
 Together, Stamboel and Tjahjanto formed the “Mo Brothers” and transitioned to thriller (e.g. Killers ) and later action (e.g. Headshot , The Night Comes for Us ) cinema , with Stamboel gravitating toward producer roles while Tjahjanto commanded lead writing duties.
 This career arc dovetailed with Evans’ shift from popularizing modern Indonesian action cinema (e.g. Merantau , The Raid [2011, 2014]) to his return to his native Wales and Great Britain with the English-language horror epic, Apostle (2018).
-As these filmmakers cross-pollinate their genre tastes and recurring castmembers across disparate film industries, their still evolving filmographies provide neat examples of how contemporary auteurs maintain and also adapt their audiovisual styles to different narrative formula.
+As these Indonesian New Wave filmmakers cross-pollinate their genre tastes and recurring castmembers across disparate film industries, their evolving filmographies illustrate how contemporary auteurs adapt their audiovisual styles to different narrative formula.

 Killers is a great example of a cinematic hybrid by multiple definitions, both in terms of national (the film’s running-time is split evenly between its Japanese and Indonesian storylines) and genre (its serial-killer narrative feels informed by both action and horror aesthetics) identity, a halfway point between Tjahjanto’s transition from cinematic violence as disempowering, oppressive spectacle (i.e. horror) to cinematic violence as competitive spectacle (i.e. action).
 Tjahjanto still has roots in the world of horror, however, as evidenced by 2018’s May the Devil Take You, an unabashed, unapologetic homage to Western horror in the vein of Sam Raimi and, to a lesser extent, William Friedkin.
 Elements of Raimi’s Evil Dead trilogy (1981, 1987, 1992) are plastered all over May the Devil Take You (henceforth, Devil), from its supernatural possession-inspired premise to its macabre, Occultist visual overtones to its limited, Cabin-in-the-Woods (2012)-style production location.